open-amt-cloud-toolkit/docs/docs/Tutorials/apiTutorial.md

 ## Other Methods

-The sample Node code snippet can be adapted for other MPS and RPS methods.
-To learn more, see:
+The sample POST and GET code snippets above can be adapted for other MPS and RPS methods.
+To test other methods, see:

 - [MPS Methods to manage a device](../APIs/indexMPS.md).
 - [RPS Methods for server configuration and provisioning](../APIs/indexRPS.md).

+Modify the tutorial POST and GET templates to implement other MPS REST APIs by changing these values:

+- path
+- method
+- payload (stored in the variable 'data', if POST method)

 ## Explore the UI Toolkit
 In addition to REST API calls, the Open AMT Cloud Toolkit provides a reference implementation console.
 Add manageability features to the console with prebuilt React components, such as Keyboard, Video, and Mouse (KVM).